 Frailty and vitamin B6 are strongly linked; it is called pyridoxine.
-In theory we should be getting plenty from our food but there are numerous different forms each presumed to have a specific and different function.
+In theory we should be getting plenty from our food but there are numerous forms, each presumed to have a specific and different function.

 Vitamin B6 is required for over one hundred different enzymatic reactions in the body, many to do with energy production in the muscles; it could be why you no longer feel wide eyed and bushy-tailed.

 Frailty is linked not only to pyridoxine, but also to three other vitamins.
-Unintentional weight loss is another possible consequence.
+Unintentional weight-loss is another possible consequence.

 Dairy products.
 1 cup of milk = 5% of RDA